This Cottage Cheese Banana Bread is moist, fluffy and delicious banana bread made in one bowl. It’s lower in sugar and contains 11 grams of protein!

 Bananas, cottage cheese, almond flour, eggs, vanilla, maple syrup, baking powder, baking soda, cinnamon.

-• Eggs: Gives the bread its rise and structure.
+• Eggs: Give banana bread its rise and structure.

-• Pure vanilla extract: Use pure vanilla extract for the best flavor, not imitation.
+• Vanilla extract: Use pure vanilla extract for the best flavor, not imitation.

 • Baking soda and baking powder: The essential leavening agents for a perfect rise.